 Learn how to cleanse crystals with incense.
-Looking for alternatives to sage smudging and palo santo?
-This guide will explore the different types of incense available plus cleansing herbs, woods and resins you should know about…
+Are you looking for alternatives to sage smudging and palo santo?
+This guide will explore the different types of incense available plus cleansing herbs, woods and resins you need to know about…

 Alternatives To White Sage & Palo Santo

-There are a few reasons you might be looking for alternatives to white sage smudge sticks and palo santo.
+There are a few reasons why you might be looking for alternatives to white sage smudge sticks or palo santo.
 The reason these herbs and woods are used is because of their energetic cleansing properties.

 Look For Natural Incense

 I just want to make you aware that there is a lot of incense on the market which use synthetic fragrances.
-Always read the label and find out if your incense is made from natural materials or not.
+So I recommend you always read the label and find out if your incense is made from natural materials or not.
 Synthetic fragrances are not a substitute for herbs and could be dangerous to burn or breathe.

 Safety With Sacred Smoke